sebashack/spulido1-st0263/challenge3/README.md

 sudo apt install -y nfs-kernel-server
 ```

-Then Wordpress was downloaded at `/var/mnt/wordpress`, and the following lines was added to `/etc/exports`:
+Then Wordpress was downloaded at `/var/mnt/wordpress`, and the following line was added to `/etc/exports`:

 ```
 /var/mnt/wordpress                  *(rw,sync)